 We all have projects we don’t want to do.
 It doesn’t always get done even if we put it on our to do list.
 We can plan to do it in one day or this much per day.
-Since we dread to do it, we always find ourselves doing something else that feels more pleasurable to us.
+Since we dread to do it, we always find ourselves doing something else that feels more pleasurable to us than finishing a project.

 Why do we have things we drag ourselves to do that we build it up in our mind?
 We keep thinking we don’t want to do it.